SCENE 01 / GIMBAL FILMING

 Stabilised Camera Movement Across Japan

 Gimbal work in Japan ranges wide.
-It runs from a lone operator threading Shibuya Crossing at dusk to a full heavy-lift kit walking a Sony Venice 2 through Toho Studios' Stage 7 in Tokyo.
+It runs from a lone operator threading Shibuya Crossing at dusk to a heavy-lift kit walking a Sony Venice 2 through Toho Studios' Stage 7 in Tokyo.

 FAQ